Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Mixed initial conditions

-{\bf More general initial conditions:} Define a `motif' as a finite-length string made of A's, B's and empty sites such that the number of A's is equal to the number of B's, and at no point along the motif, going from left to right, does the number of B's exceed the number of A's.
-Examples of motifs are the elementary blocks we have considered so far, viz. `AB', `AABB', etc. In this section, we briefly consider first-passage MC simulations starting from an initial configuration which is periodic and composed of two motifs, in differing ratios.\\
+Define a `motif' as a finite-length string made of A's, B's and empty sites such that the number of A's is equal to the number of B's.
+Examples of motifs are the elementary blocks we have considered so far, viz. `AB', `AABB', etc. In this section, we briefly consider first-passage MC simulations starting from an initial configuration which is periodic and composed of the two motifs `AB' and `AABB', in differing ratios.

-The two motifs are `AB' and `AABB', and the notation {m:n} denotes an initial configuration made by the repetition of the block $(AB)^m(AABB)^n$ to fill the lattice.
-Fig \ref{crossover} shows the long-time behaviour of the density of surviving particles as the ratio $r = m/n$ is changed from 0 to 1.
-It shows a crossover from the behaviour at $r=0$, which is $N(t) \sim t^{-1/2}(\log{(t)})^{-1}$ to $N(t) \sim t^{-1/2}$, where the crossover time seems to grow larger for smaller $r$.
-Hence for small $r$, there is a long time regime where the decay behaves similar to the $AABB$ i.c., but it seems that for long times it would always cross over to a $t^{-1/2}$ behaviour, for sufficiently large lattices.
+The notation `m:n' denotes an initial configuration made by the repetition of the block $(AB)^m(AABB)^n$ to fill the lattice.
+Fig \ref{crossover} shows the result for studies done for various values of $r=m/n$, on a lattice of size $L=10^7$.
+One can see a crossover from the behaviour at $r=0$, which is $N(t) \sim t^{-1/2}(\log{(t)})^{-1}$ to the behaviour at $r=\infty$, which is a pure $N(t) \sim t^{-1/2}$ decay.
+The crossover time seems to grow larger for smaller $r$, but it seems that for long times the behaviour for any $r >0$ will eventually cross over to a $t^{-1/2}$ behaviour, for sufficiently large lattices.
 The behaviour of more complicated periodic combinations of motifs, and indeed, of random combinations of motifs, is at present unknown.
-However, based on the above simulations, we expect the existence of two decay regimes even in these cases.\\
+However, based on the above simulations, we expect the existence of two decay regimes even in these cases.

-Odor and Meynhard \cite{odor} studied the decay for a system which can be mapped to two species annihilation, for initial conditions which can be mapped to a random mixtures of AABB and AB blocks, in our notation.
-As they varied the proportions of different types of blocks in the ic, they saw a change in the decay exponent, from about 0.53 to about 0.56.
-This is consistent with the crossover phenomenon we observed above, which especially for the relatively small system sizes studied ($L = 24000$) can behave like a changing exponent slightly different from 0.5.
-Lee's results \cite{leeclg14} for the `natural' initial conditions, which show an effective exponent different from and lying between the ones he observed for $n$ even and $n$ odd, can also be explained in this fashion.\\
+Ódor and Menyhárd \cite{odor} studied the decay for a system which can be mapped to two species annihilation, starting from initial conditions which can be mapped to a random mixtures of AABB and AB blocks, in our notation.
+As they varied the proportions of different types of blocks in the ic, they saw a change in the decay exponent, from about 0.5 to about 0.55.
+This is consistent with the crossover phenomenon we observed above, which especially for the relatively small system sizes studied ($L = 24000$) can look like a slowly-varying exponent slightly different from 0.5. Ódor and Menyhárd also argue that this could be an effect of a logarithmic correction to the decay.
+Lee's results \cite{leeclg14} for the `natural' initial conditions, which show an effective exponent different from and lying between the ones he observed for $n$ even and $n$ odd, can also be explained in this fashion.